livz/livz.github.io/_tips/App-translocation.md

 ```

 <div class="box-note">
 Notice that because the app <i>still has the quarantine flag</i>, there will be a warning when trying to launch it.
-The launcher knows that it ahs been downloaded from the Internet.
+The launcher knows that it has been downloaded from the Internet.
 </div>